aje220/OptiMOBO/README.md

 # OptiMOBO
-Solve bi-objective multi-objective problems using multi-objective optimisation.
+Solve bi-objective multi-objective problems using multi-objective bayesian optimisation (MOBO).

-This repo contains implementations of multi-objective bayesian optimisation (MOBO) methods.
+This repo contains implementations of two MOBO methods.
 The methods include:
 * **Mono-surrogate.** This uses a single model to optimise.
 Objective vectors are aggregated into a single scalar value and a Gaussian process is built upon the scalarised values.
 * **Multi-surrogate.** This method uses multiple models.
 One model for each objective.
 Multi-objective acquisition functions are used to identify new sample points.